agathoklisx/libved/README.md

      Note that for uppercase [A-Z], the content is appended to the current content, while for the [a-z] set, any previous content is replaced.
+     An uppercase register can be cleared, by using in Normal mode the "-" command, prefixed with '"' and the register letter, e.g., "Z- for the "Z" register.

    */